-to justify their requests for payment under Medicare.
-The regulation at 42 CFR 413.20 provides that: "The principles of cost reimbursement require that providers maintain sufficient financial records and statistical data for provider determination of costs payable under the program...
-Essentially the methods of determining costs payable under Medicare involve making use of data available from the institution's basis accounts, as usually maintained...."
+The PRM criteria that the State be required to make a determination on any debts owed before it may be claimed as a Medicare bad debt has been in place for years prior to these cost years.
+Under section 1815, payments shall not be made to any provider unless it has furnished such information as the Secretary may request in order to determine the amounts due such provider, consistent with the statute, the regulations require that providers maintain verifiable and supporting documents to justify their requests for payment under Medicare.
+The regulation at 42 CFR 413.20 provides that: "The principles of cost reimbursement require that providers maintain sufficient financial records and statistical data for provider determination of costs payable under the program....Essentially the methods of determining costs payable under Medicare involve making use of data available from the institution's basis accounts, as usually maintained...."
 As used in the context of the regulation at §413.20, "maintain" means that the provider is required to keep "contemporaneous" records and documentation throughout the cost year and to then make available those records to the intermediary in order to settle the cost report in the normal course of business.

-The Board and Providers also relied upon a footnote in the Secretary's "Defendant's Memorandum in Reply to the Plaintiffs Opposition to Defendant's Motion for Summary Judgment"34 in the District Court case of Community Hosp. of Monterey Peninsula v.
+The Board and Providers also relied upon a footnote in the Secretary's "Defendant's Memorandum in Reply to the Plaintiffs Opposition to Defendant's Motion for Summary Judgment" in the District Court case of Community Hosp. of Monterey Peninsula v.
 Thompson as a basis for claiming that there should also exist an exception for these LTCHs to the must-bill policy.
 The Administrator notes that this brief was filed in reply to the Plaintiff's brief while the case was pending at the United States District Court, N.D. of California.
 The District Court ruled against the Secretary on the must-bill policy at the District Court.
 However, on appeal, this case was overturned by the United States Court of Appeals, Ninth Circuit, and remanded to the District court in the Secretary's favor.
-CM has pointed out that the specific situation referenced within the footnote regarding CMCHs was a very limited settlement agreement between the Secretary and CMCHs located in the State of California located in California, which "are not licensed by the State and, therefore, have no Medi-Cal provider number."36 Settlements are not admissible as evidence and would not be properly considered in this case.
-There is no evidence extraneous to this footnote of such a policy and in fact with respect to Community Mental Health Centers (CMCHs), the Administrator has upheld the must bill rule for such Providers in past cases. assuming arguendo such a policy existed, in this instance the Provider holds a LTCH designation only for purposes of exclusion from the Medicare Inpatient Prospective Payment System.
+CM has pointed out that the specific situation referenced within the footnote regarding CMCHs was a very limited settlement agreement between the Secretary and CMCHs located in the State of California located in California, which "are not licensed by the State and, therefore, have no Medi-Cal provider number."37 Settlements are not admissible as evidence and would not be properly considered in this case.
+There is no evidence extraneous to this footnote of such a policy and in fact with respect to Community Mental Health Centers (CMCHs), the Administrator has upheld the must bill rule for such Providers in past cases.38 Even assuming arguendo such a policy existed, in this instance the Provider holds a LTCH designation only for purposes of exclusion from the Medicare Inpatient Prospective Payment System.
 The second cited instance involved Institutions for Mental Diseases (IMDs) located in California, where the services were provided to individuals ages 22 to 64.
 The Federal statute and regulations precluded payment for services provided to patients of that age group in IMDs.
-The Federal law exclusion for payment is found at section 1905(a)(B) and prohibits "payments with respect to care or services for any individual who has not attained 65 years of age and who is a patient in an institution for mental disease
+The Federal law exclusion for payment is found at section 1905(a)(B) and prohibits "payments with respect to care or services for any individual who has not attained 65 years of age and who is a patient in an institution for mental disease except for inpatient psychiatric hospitals services for individuals under age 21."
+Thus, the Administrator finds that the footnote in the brief in Community Hosp. does not create an exception to the must-bill policy for Medicare only participating LTCHs.